 Hospitality House opened its doors February 14, 2002 in space provided by the Walled Lake First Baptist Church.
 During its first year of operation, Hospitality House assisted approximately 200 families.
 In less than two years the pantry outgrew the space provided and moved to a temporary location in the Walled Lake Church of Christ.
-Soon it was decided Hospitality House needed a more permanent home that, resulted in the rental of 1800 square feet of office/warehouse space.
+Soon it was decided Hospitality House needed a more permanent home that, resulted in the rental of 1800 square feet of office/warehouse space at 1600 E. West Maple Rd in Walled Lake.
 In late 2007, the lease was expanded to 3600 square feet.

 Initially services were limited to shelf stable boxed and canned foods, but with a permanent home and more space came a walk-in freezer donated by the former Food Bank of Oakland County, a walk-in cooler donated by Lil Nel’s Pet Salon and donations of several household refrigerators and freezers which enabled expansion into nutritious fresh and frozen foods.